Corn Kings and One-Horse Thieves

 In the absence of immediate and tangible rewards that might tempt them to cooperate in, say, the reallocation of state school funds on a regional basis, local governments must be compelled to surrender part of their sovereignty to some more competent body.
 But which one?
 The counties?
 Giving Cook County more power over infrastructure spending or schools would be like handing a loaded gun to a child.
 And it will be a long time before DuPage County politicians forget that Jack Knuepfer got bounced by the voters for doing precisely what the new regionalism demands—long-term local infrastructure planning and financing, for example, or the consolidation of administrative authority at the county level.

 * * *

-Metropolitan Chicago has faced problems of regional scale before and usually the way to solutions was barred by just these sorts of political or fiscal roadblocks.
+Metropolitan Chicago has faced problems of regional scale before now, and usually the way to solutions was barred by just these sorts of political or fiscal roadblocks.
 The answer was to go around them, by setting up wholly new governmental entities.
 Do we not need an RTA or a Metropolitan Water Reclamation District devoted to economic development and equipped with its own revenue sources and limited authority to plan, approve and spend?
-Such a regional authority could exhort the timorous as well as gather data, inventory sites and do regional marketing and lobbying.
+Such a regional authority could exhort the timorous as well as gather data, inventory sites, and do regional marketing and lobbying.

-Read between the lines of reports from the state chamber, the Chicago Assembly and others and you can detect a plea for some entity that would consider not just economic development but land use, solid waste, infrastructure, environmental regulation and education.
+Read between the lines of reports from the state chamber, the Chicago Assembly, and others and you can detect a plea for some entity that would consider not just economic development but land use, solid waste, infrastructure, environmental regulation, and education.
 If not executing policy, this agency should exercise a coordinating veto power over the agencies that do.
 To plan for economic development without tending to these issues, sayeth our wise men and women, is like planning for fire protection without addressing an inadequate water supply.